Your very words will be used as evidence, and your words will declare you either innocent or guilty.Matthew 12:37

 What David described as his glory, Peter uncovers under the influence of the Holy Spirit, is his tongue.
 David’s tongue was his glory.
 Our tongues are our glory.
 Our creator gave us tongues with one supreme purpose – to glorify Him.

 Anything that comes out of our mouths, that does not glorify God, is a misrepresentation of Him.
 In other words, to be brutally honest, it is in actual fact sin.
 It is what condemns us.
-We are only justified when the words that proceed out of our mouths glorify God.
+We are only justified when the words that proceed out of our mouths, bring glory to God, and represent the sovereign King of all the universe in a manner He deserves.
 Anything other than that is a problem for us.

 James 3:6 puts it this way, And the tongue is a fire!
 It can be compared to the sum total of wickedness and is the most dangerous part of our human body.
 It corrupts the entire body and is a hellish flame!
 It releases a fire that can burn throughout the course of human existence.